Visiting the Museum

 Our staff and volunteers will be following an enhanced cleaning regime throughout the day, please remember to respect their need for social distancing as they are going about their work.

-Our hot drinks machine will not be available to visitors.
-There will be a limited selection of cold drinks and confectionary available in the shop.
-You are welcome to bring your own food and drink to consume in our outside picnic area.
+There is a limited selection of hot and cold drinks and confectionary available in the shop.
+You are also welcome to bring your own food and drink to consume in our outside picnic area.

 Visiting Senhouse Roman Museum